Jared-Chan/risc-v-cpu/README.md

 # RISC-V CPU

-A simple 32-bit RISC-V CPU core that supports the RV32I Base Integer Instruction Set and the "Zicsr" and "Zicntr" extensions.
+A simple 32-bit RISC-V CPU core that supports the RV32I Base Integer Instruction Set and the "Zicntr" extension and partially supports the "Zicsr" extension.

 The design is written in SystemVerilog.
 Design verification is done using UVM-SystemC, with Verilator as the simulator, CRAVE as the constrained randomization environment, and FC4SC as the functional coverage collector.